Play Retro Games on your Raspberry Pi with RetroPie

 git clone --depth=1 https://github.com/RetroPie/RetroPie-Setup.git

 5. We can now change directory to the “RetroPie-setup” folder.
-This folder was created when we cloned the RetroPie setup script repository in the previous step.
+This folder was created when we cloned the RetroPie setup script in the previous step.

 cd RetroPie-Setup